pdelias/Object-Centric_Trace_Clustering/README.md

 This work presents the fundamental formulation towards this goal and a proof of concept that demonstrates the applicability of the proposed approach.

 This is the script file that implements the algorithm described in the paper submitted to ICPM 2021.
+You need to download the "Order Management Log" from http://ocel-standard.org.
+The creation of the matrices is hard-coded in the script.